Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User

 \subsection{Generating the explanations}

 The other difference in the experimental conditions is the LLM used to generate the warning text.
 We selected the two LLMs to create explanations for this study through a rigorous evaluation process.
-Notably, 13 different LLMs (six commercially available, seven open-source) were included in our evaluation process as possible candidates.
+Notably, 13 different LLMs (six commercially available and seven open-source) were included in our evaluation process as potential candidates.
 As grounds for this evaluation, we considered the three emails (two true positives and one false positive) whose links, when clicked, generated a warning dialogue during the experiment.
-To evaluate each LLM, we followed this process: \begin{itemize} \item Following the approach and the prompts proposed in \cite{desolda2025apollo}, for each of the three emails, the LLM was prompted to generate an explanation message to be included in the warning, given the email body and one of the features to explain.
-We considered the following three email features, which were found to be helpful to users when making decisions regarding phishing content \citep{greco2025enhancing, desolda2025apollo}, i.e., (i) the Top-Level Domain of the URL in the email is misplaced (i.e., ``www.amazon.com.cz''); (ii) the URL in the email is an IP address; (iii) the link shown in the email and its actual destination mismatch (e.g., "click here" is shown instead of "www.facebook.com/...") --- this feature was found in the false positive email. \item For each of the three emails, we generated a counterfactual explanation message through a modified version of the prompt proposed in \cite{desolda2025apollo}. \item Two researchers qualitatively assessed the six explanation messages to highlight whether an explanation was not generated correctly (e.g., by reaching the token limit early) or contained hallucinations.
+To evaluate each LLM, we followed this process: \begin{itemize} \item Following the approach and prompts proposed in \cite{desolda2025apollo}, for each of the three emails, the LLM was prompted to generate an explanation message to be included in the warning, given the email body and one of the features to be explained.
+We considered the following three email features, which were found to be helpful to users when making decisions regarding phishing content \citep{greco2025enhancing, desolda2025apollo}, i.e., (i) the Top-Level Domain of the URL in the email is misplaced (i.e., ``www.amazon.com.cz''); (ii) the URL in the email is an IP address; (iii) the link shown in the email and its actual destination mismatch (e.g., "click here" is shown instead of "www.facebook.com/...") --- this feature was found in the false positive email.
+The full prompts, extracted from~\cite{desolda2025apollo}, are reported in Appendix~\ref{appendix:prompts}. \item For each of the three emails, we generated a counterfactual explanation message through a modified version of the prompt proposed in \cite{desolda2025apollo}.
+This prompt is also reported in Appendix~\ref{appendix:prompts}. \item Two researchers qualitatively assessed the six explanation messages to highlight whether an explanation was not generated correctly (e.g., by reaching the token limit early) or contained hallucinations.